Institute for Supply Management

-Institute for Supply Management (ISM) is the world's oldest and largest supply management association.
+The Institute for Supply Management (ISM) is the world's oldest and largest supply management association.
 Founded in 1915, the U.S.-based not-for-profit educational association serves professionals and organizations with interest in supply management, providing education, training, qualifications, publications, information, and research.

 ISM serves a community of over 50,000 members in more than 100 countries.
 It offers three qualifications, the Certified Professional in Supply Management (CPSM), Certified Professional in Supplier Diversity (CPSD), and the Associate Professional in Supply Management (APSM), in partnership with CAPS Research.

 History

-Institute for Supply Management originated in 1915 as the National Association of Purchasing Agents (NAPA).
+The Institute for Supply Management originated in 1915 as the National Association of Purchasing Agents (NAPA).

 In the early twentieth century, the purchasing function typically did not enjoy the full support of management, which was typically indifferent to its potential.
 Prior to 1915, local purchasing associations had formed in at least 10 major cities in the U.S., including in Buffalo (one of the most active groups, founded in 1904).
 Some purchasing officials decided to form a national group to advance their profession and share useful information among members, but support was spotty.
 Organizers had to overcome distrust over concerns that their participation would reveal trade secrets.
 As Charles A. Steele, president of NAPA stated in 1923: